 Photographs submitted must be submitted digitally by email, Dropbox, or other arrangement approved by the editor.
 Digital photos must be in a high resolution format (300 dpi), suitable for print.
 Photos that have previously been screened for print, as in a brochure, are not acceptable.
 Please include short suggested captions with all photographs and illustrations.

 Please submit your manuscript electronically.
 We accept files from most common word processing programs.
 Please do not submit articles in PDF format.
 Please send the article by email as an attachment.

 With the exception of bold and italics, all formatting codes must be omitted.
 For example: remove any codes for centering; tabs; footnotes (instead, use superscript numbers in the copy and place the unformatted footnote references at the end of the article); graphic lines; underlining; style and font changes; etc.

-Upcoming editorial deadlines for 2015
+Upcoming editorial deadlines

 |To be considered for the:||Copy to be received by:|

 April 2019 issue